Bogdanp/dramatiq/docs/source/motivation.rst

 Compared to RQ
 --------------

-I have less experience with RQ_, but here are some notable differences between dramatiq and it:
+Here are some notable differences between dramatiq and RQ_:

 * Dramatiq supports RabbitMQ as a broker in addition to Redis.
-* RQ messages are pickled so it’s strictly limited to Python and pickled messages are potentially exploitable.
-This means you may sometimes send bigger messages than you intended over the network purely by accident.
+* RQ messages are pickled so messages can't easily be enqueued from other languages.
+Pickling represents a security hazard and is in opposition to the best practice of sending small, primitive messages over the network.
 * RQ queue prioritization is handled like it is in Celery: you have to spawn multiple groups of workers.
-* RQ forks for every job, so it’s slightly slower and forks that are killed because they’ve surpassed their time limits can leak DB connections if you’re not careful.
+* RQ forks for every job, making it slower.
+Forks that are killed because they’ve surpassed their time limits can leak DB connections.
 * RQ doesn't have a good integration testing story.

 .. _RQ: http://python-rq.org/